Skip advert

 Features

-Best car museums and events: UK summer attractions for car fans
+Car museums: the best UK summer attractions for car fans in 2025

-We take a look at Britain's car museum highlights and pick the best days out for motoring lovers in summer 2019
+We take a look at Britain's car museum highlights and pick the best places for motoring lovers to visit in summer 2025

-UK car fans are spoilt for choice over the summer as Britain has some of the best museums and motoring attractions in the world.
-There is a wonderful variety of things to see and activities to take part in, covering the full spectrum of cars and motoring, from top tier racing in the BTCC and Formula One down to car meets and hillclimbs.
+UK car fans are spoilt for choice over the summer as Britain has some of the best museums in the world.
+There is a wonderful variety of things to see and activities to take part in, covering the full spectrum of cars and motoring.

 Advertisement - Article continues below